Underground-Ops/underground-nexus/README.md

 ------------------------------------------------------------------------------

-# Get started quickly with Ubuntu - build a hypervisor in minutes on fast networks
+# Get started quickly with Ubuntu - Build a hypervisor in minutes (on fast networks)!

 - hypervisor resources work best on bare metal installs or virtual machines with nested virtualization - works best with at least 50mbps download speeds though 100mbps download speed is recommended
 - test network speeds at [speedtest.net](https://www.speedtest.net/)